Zhang Hao (footballer)

+On 10 September 2024, Chinese Football Association announced that Zhang was banned from football-related activities for five years, from 10 September 2024 to 9 September 2029, for involving in match-fixing.

 Club career

 Zhang started his professional football career in July 2013 when he joined Chinese Super League side Shanghai Shenxin.
 On 20 July 2014, Zhang made his debut for Shanghai Shenxin in the 2014 Chinese Super League against Dalian Aerbin, coming on as a substitute for Yang Jiawei in the 67th minute.
 He was utilized very sparsely and was part of the squad that was relegated to the second tier at the end of the 2015 Chinese Super League campaign.